FilBot3/groff_examples/groff_ms/README.md

 for formal documents.
 The following is not a complete write up or regurgitation of the GNU Groff MS Macro package documentation.

+I would just use a container via Podman or Docker to run a Linux distro that has GNU Groff available in it with all the other tools.

 I had to put this into its own document because the comments were being interpreted literally and causing issues in the end result document.
 TexLive LaTeX does this better.